scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Construct.*** This creature has no living parts and is immune to Stun, Daze, Poison, and cannot get Lesser or Greater Wounds.
 This construct has no Intelligence and passes Intelligence attribute saves.

 ***Facsimile.*** This creature hides in plain sight, looking like a normal scarecrow.
-A successful impossible Perception check will spot this creature for what it is.
+A successful impossible Perception challenge will spot this creature for what it is.

 **Actions**